McGill-ECSE321-Fall2020/project-group-15/README.md

 # ECSE 321 Project Group 15

 ## Project Overview
-The project consists of developping a software to be used by a ArtSee, a local art gallery to promote and sell local artists artwork.
+The project consists of developing a software to be used by a ArtSee, a local art gallery to promote and sell local artists artwork.
 A detailed project description as well as a team introduction can be found in the [wiki](https://github.com/McGill-ECSE321-Fall2020/project-group-15/wiki).